duozokker/reddit2json/README.md

 python reddit2json.py --method translate
 ```

-This will translate the content of Reddit posts using DeepL.
+This will translate the content of Reddit posts to german using DeepL.

 2. To process Reddit posts using the `chat` method: